More about IT >

 How artificial do you want?

-Most people assume that AI means digital computers made from silicon chips.
+Most people assume that AI means digital computers made from silicon chips; smart academic psychologists and philosophers can be as gullible and opinionated as any.
 But we can also make simple lifeforms by building up their genetic information and cellular biology from their constituent chemicals; in the future we will be capable of making sophisticated flesh-and-blood androids not unlike the "replicants" in Bladerunner.
 We can also make hybrid information processors, sticking individual nerve cells onto silicon wafers, or implanting chips into people's brains.
 These hybrids are at present extremely primitive, but who knows how those replicants will pan out, perhaps more like the Borg hybrids in Star Trek.
 Meanwhile we are also making "organic" digital devices, especially video screens, using carbon-based sustrates closer in their chemistry to us than to silicon chips.

 How intelligent do you want?